-HOST 125 - Exceptional Guest Service (formerly HOPE 125)
+HOST 125 - Exceptional Guest Service

 Description: Students examine the origin, relevance, and application of emerging service concepts as they relate to Hawai'i's travel industry.
-They construct representative profiles of the Hawai'i visitor based on life status and inclinations.
-Students also explore and experiment with conditioning exercises in the formation of outstanding service attitude.
+The course focuses on the strategies and skills related to career success and customer satisfaction in the hospitality industry.
+This course emphasizes the career and customer service skills that complement the concepts taught in other hospitality and food service courses.

-HOST 150 - Housekeeping Operations (formerly HOPE 150)
+Effective Through Fall 2010 HOST 150 - Housekeeping Operations

-Prereq: "C" or higher in HOST 101
+Prereq: "C" or higher in HOST 101.